lubgr/tsym/README.md

 Installation
 ------------
-To compile tsym, you need the [plic](https://github.com/lubgr/plic) library for logging, [gmp](https://gmplib.org) (installed by default on many systems), flex and bison (or their non-GPL counterparts), obviously C and C++ compiler recent enough to support C++11 and [scons](http://scons.org) as a build system.
+To compile tsym, you need the [plic](https://github.com/lubgr/plic) library for logging, [gmp](https://gmplib.org) together with its development headers (`gmp-devel` in Fedora/Suse or `libgmp-dev` in Debian-base distributions), flex and bison (or their non-GPL counterparts), C and C++ compiler recent enough to support C++11 and [scons](http://scons.org) as a build system.
 For unit tests, [CppUTest](https://github.com/cpputest/cpputest) is required. tsym should build on all major Linux distributions by e.g.
 ```bash
 scons CFLAGS=-O2 CXXFLAGS="-march=native -O2" lib
 ```